avdheshh/Git-repo/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository
-2. Navigate into the project directory:
+2. Navigate into the project directory
-3. Install dependencies:
+3. Install dependencies

 ## Usage

-Clone the Repository:
+Clone the Repository
-Install Dependencies:
+Install Dependencies
-Set Up MongoDB:
+Set Up MongoDB
 Configure Environment Variables:
 Create a .env file in the root directory of the project and add the following View the Application: